 How do you make a Lemon Poke Cake?

-- Bake your cake according to package directions and let it cool.
+- Bake your cake according to the box instructions and let it cool.

-- Mix the lemon pudding and milk together until it starts to thicken.
+- Mix the lemon pudding and cold milk together until it starts to thicken.

-- Poke holes into the cake with the handle of a wooden spoon and pour the pudding miture over the top of the cake.
+- Poke holes into the cake with the handle of a wooden spoon and pour the lemon glaze over the top of the cake.

 - Make the whipped cream and crush some sandwich cookies.
 Mix some of the crushed cookies in with the whipped topping and leave some for a garnish.